civica-io/cvr-parser/README.md

 ```

 ## Usage
-Parse one or many input pdf's into one output csv.
+Parse one or many input PDFs into one output CSV.

 ```bash
 cvr-parser.py [OPTIONS] INPUT_FILES...
 OUTPUT_FILE